QuofiOBrien/quofiobrien/README.md

-## Hi there 👋, I'm Ahuah-Debrah Prince Thomas, a BSc.
-Computer Science student at Palm University College, Ghana.
+## Hi there 👋, I'm Ahuah-Debrah Prince Thomas.

 - 🎓 BSc.
 Computer Science student at Palm University College, Ghana.
 - 🔭 I’m currently working on a project developed using Python.